shieldon-io/document-translations/en/docs/getting-started.md

 }
 ```

-#### 3. Defind a controller for controll panel.
+#### 3. Define a controller for controll panel.

-We need a controller to get into Shieldon firewall controll panel, in this example, we defind a controller named `Firewall`.
+We need a controller to get into Shieldon firewall controll panel, in this example, wedefine a controller named `Firewall`.

 ```php
 class Firewall extends MY_Controller